catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Seed Fell on Stony Places.md

 speaker: dnchinchungling
 ---

+Summary:
+In this sermon, the speaker expounds on the second type of seed in the parable of the sower - the seed that fell on stony places.
+What kind of seed is this?
+And what should we do, that we may be rooted in faith and not become a seed in the stony places?

 Turn to Matthew 13:5-6;

 *5 'Some fell on stony places, where they did not have much earth; and they immediately sprang up because they had no depth of earth.